knes1/elktail/README.md

 For additional information and usage examples take a look at this post: [Elktail - Command Line Tool for Tailing and Querying ELK Logs](http://knes1.github.io/blog/2016/2016-03-06-elktail-command-line-tool-for-tailing-and-querying-ELK-logs.html)

+## Feature Requests

+Please feel free to use the [Issue Tracker](https://github.com/knes1/elktail/issues) if you have any feature ideas or requests (and, of course, to report bugs).

 # Installation

 #### Install Using Go